2018 Capital Rowing Club Board

 Originally from Niceville, FL, Kate learned to row in college on Cayuga’s chilly waters.
 After a long hiatus and upon landing in Washington DC after law school, she quickly found her way to Capital.
 Club PM is her destination most evenings, where she enjoys the camaraderie, great exercise and overall fun atmosphere.

-Georgia Bullen (All Things Tech)
+Georgia Bullen (Webmaster)

 Georgia Bullen is the Director of Technology Projects with New America’s Open Technology Institute.
 Georgia joined Capital Rowing Club in Spring of 2014.
 She started rowing in college at Carnegie Mellon University, where she later coached while rowing with Three Rivers Rowing Association.